 SBA Pools and Mortgage-Backed Securities - GSE Residential.
-The unrealized losses on the Company's investment in mortgage-backed securities and SBA pools were caused by interest rate changes.
+The unrealized losses on the Company's investment in mortgage-backed securities and SBA pools were caused by interest rate changes, changes and illiquidity.
 The Company expects to recover the amortized cost basis over the term of the securities.
-The decline in fair value is attributable to changes in interest rates and not credit quality, and the Company does not intend to sell the securities.
-It is not more likely than not the Company will be required to sell the securities before recovery of their amortized cost basis, which may be maturity.
+The decline in fair value is attributable to changes in interest rates and not credit quality, and the quality.
+The Company does not intend to sell the securities.
+It securities and it is not more likely than not the Company will be required to sell the securities before recovery of their amortized cost basis, which may be maturity.